Oven To Cast Iron Reverse Sear Steak Recipe

 Drop in the smashed garlic and thyme, then carefully add the steaks.
 They'll sizzle loudly and immediately, likely emitting quite a bit of smoke as they hit the skillet.
 This is normal and ideal for a good sear, so open up the windows.
 Allow the steaks to sizzle for a minute, then flip.
 On the second side, baste the butter over the steak using a spoon.
 If it isn't quite dark enough, just flip again to brown completely.
 Just don't let the steaks sit too long on the heat, or you'll end up with overcooked steaks.

-Slice the steaks and serve
+Slice and serve the steaks

-You can tent the steaks again to keep the steaks warm while you finish any sides, but with this method of reverse searing, there is no need to preserve the juices with resting.
-With low and slow cooking, the juices never rise to the surface, so you can serve the steaks right off the cast iron.
-These buttery, tender steaks pair perfectly with steakhouse mushrooms and mashed potatoes, and also make a great accompaniment to lobster tails or seared scallops.
+You can tent the steaks again after their finishing sear to keep them warm while you finish any sides.
+But, with this method of reverse searing, there is no need to preserve the juices with a post-cooking rest.
+When you cook meat low and slow, the juices never rise to the surface, so you can slice and serve the steaks right off of the cast iron if the rest of your plate is ready.

 Prep Time